REmakeUNIverse/en7512/README.md

 An attempt at upgrading this code or the part required for EN7512 SoC, to Linux 5.

-State: TC3262 platform kernel compiles and boots, see boot.log.
-But then restarts/jumps to bootloader since there is no root fs.
+State: TC3262 platform kernel compiles and boots with initramfs and UART console.

 * all.diff - patch for plain Linux 5.
 Does not include later fixes.
 At the moment without USB/PCI, flash is not enabled and will need fixes, see mtd.txt and mips.notes, drivers.notes
 * full-ct.diff - compile time fixes, etc fixes, apply after full.diff.